jonathanheaden/Resume/README.md

 #### Byte
 When : May 14 – May 15
 Position : `Senior Consultant`
 Role : Presales and consultancy to c-level customer stakeholders.
-Delivered Projects include: migration of Citrix 4.5 presentation server to XenApp 7.5, remediation of ~200 apps, creation of FIM self service portal, 7000 seat on premise to O365 exchange migration.
+Delivered Projects include:

+- migration of Citrix 4.5 presentation server to XenApp 7.5 remediation of ~200 apps
+- design and implementation of FIM self service portal for users to update their SharePoint online profiles
+- 7000 seat on premise to O365 exchange migration.
+- customer onboarding and cloud migration

 #### ANZ
 **When** : Jul 11 - Jan 14